tracy-git123/tracy-git123.github.io/projects/edaproject.md

 <div class="text-center p-4">
   <img width="400px" src="../img/region count map.PNG" class="img-thumbnail" >
 </div>
+Region D has the most applicants which is expected as this were Soweto is located which has become one most highly populated areas in Johannesburg.
+Soweto alone is home to 1.2 million people of Johannesburg's 5.6 million population.

 Secondly I looked at how many applicants there were in various Income brackets:
 <div class="text-center p-4">
   <img width="400px" src="../img/2.PNG" class="img-thumbnail" >
 </div>

-Third I looked at the age distrubuition of applicants in each region.
+Third I looked at the age distrubuition of applicants across gender.
 <div class="text-center p-4">
   <img width="400px" src="../img/5.PNG" class="img-thumbnail" >
 </div>

 Finally I looked at what Dwelling types applicants are staying in at the moment.
-It is clear that the people in need of public housing are those living in informal dwelling types.
+Most applicant foe public housing are those living in informal dwelling types and likely have poor access to water, energy and sanitation services.
 <div class="text-center p-4">
   <img width="600px" src="../img/3.PNG" class="img-thumbnail" >
 </div>

-Below is a breakdown of some the exploratory data analysis I did on the public housing applicant dataset.
+Below is a breakdown of how I explored and cleaned the public housing applicant dataset.

 Here is a summary of rows which have data in each column and as we can see several columns have data gaps where no values were entered: